flairNLP/flair/resources/docs/TUTORIAL_6_CORPUS.md

 TaggedCorpus: 1255 train + 201 dev + 208 test sentences
 ```

-For many learning task you need to create a target dictionary.
+For many learning tasks you need to create a target dictionary.
 Thus, the `TaggedCorpus` enables you to create your
 tag or label dictionary, depending on the task you want to learn.
 Simple execute the following code snippet to do so:

 ```python